LumiToad/WorkingTitle-SurvivorDefense/README.md

   - Communication with team -<br /><br />
   Should be a given.<br />
   This is specifically about technincal communication, such as explaining and helping with version control,<br />
-  technical workflows for the implementation of 2D / 3D assets in Unity and so on.
+  technical workflows for the implementation of 2D / 3D assets in Unity and so on.<br />
   For example, we had to figure out some 3D modeling guidelines together, because the high amount of<br />
   enemies were a performance challenge.
   <hr />